huckbit/huckbit.github.io/_posts/2016-02-18-atom-packages.md

 - **minimap**: a preview of the full source code sublime style - [plugin page](https://atom.io/packages/minimap)
 - **pigments**: a package to display colors in project and files - [plugin page](https://atom.io/packages/pigments)

-Which packages do you love use in your workflow?
-Let me know!
+Which packages do you love to use in your workflow?
+Let me know, leave a comment down below!